 “The four major cities in my home state, Texas, are simultaneously on top 10 lists for raising a family and retiring, so I see this firsthand,” Yoshida says.
 “My own neighbors on either side are retirees from California and a young family who relocated from the Northeast for a job.”

-As you weigh the decision to buy a home, make sure you can reach your other financial goals, Hamrick says.
-A new mortgage shouldn’t prevent you from paying down student loans and credit cards or from saving for retirement.
+As you weigh the decision to buy a home, make sure you can still reach your other financial goals, Hamrick says.
+Don’t let a new mortgage prevent you from paying down student loans or credit cards, or from saving for retirement.

-“In order for (buyers) to have a good chance of achieving a range of financial objectives, they should also have emergency savings,” Hamrick says.
+“To have a good chance of achieving a range of financial objectives, buyers should also have emergency savings,” Hamrick says.
 “That’s because of the inevitable expenses associated with homeownership.”

 Buying a house can be a good idea depending on your situation, but it’s not guaranteed to be one.
 In general, homeownership is more beneficial than renting, because you’re gaining possession of a valuable asset.
 But that depends heavily on your personal finances and what you’re able to afford.
 If you’re not in a place to afford a down payment, closing costs and monthly mortgage payments, renting may be a better option for you.

 Depends on what you mean by “best.”
 Spring and summer are the traditional house-hunting seasons, and are the best in terms of supply: the inventory of available homes is the largest then.
 However, in terms of prices, fall and winter might be the best time of year to buy a house — prices tend to cool as the weather does.